ryadavtmc/zen-node/README.md

 ---

-MIT License · Built for the Mental Health Hackathon 2026
+MIT License · Built for the Nepal US Hackathon 2026